Invasion of Privacy (album)

 Invasion of Privacy was met with critical acclaim.
 A number of music publications included it among their lists of best albums of the year, with Rolling Stone and Time listing it at number one.
-Several publications ranked it among the best albums of the 2010s (decade) as well, with Rolling Stone placing it 34th.
-Among its accolades, it won Best Rap Album at the 61st Annual Grammy Awards, with Cardi B becoming the first female rapper to win the category as a solo artist.
-It was also nominated for Album of the Year, with "I Like It" being nominated for Record of the Year and "Be Careful" for Best Rap Performance.
-It became the first female rap album in fifteen years to be nominated for Album of the Year.
-"Bodak Yellow" was nominated for Best Rap Song and Best Rap Performance for the previous ceremony.
+Several publications ranked it among the best albums of the 2010s as well, with Rolling Stone placing it at number thirty-four.
+Among its accolades, it won Best Rap Album at the 61st Annual Grammy Awards, with Cardi B becoming the first female rapper to win the award as a solo artist.
+It also became the first female rap album in fifteen years to be nominated for Album of the Year, with "I Like It" being nominated for Record of the Year and "Be Careful" for Best Rap Performance.
+"Bodak Yellow" was nominated for Best Rap Song and Best Rap Performance at the previous ceremony.
 At the 2019 BET Awards, Invasion of Privacy won the BET Award for Album of the Year.

-The album was made available for streaming and digital download on April 5, 2018, but was not available on any physical format upon its initial release.
-The album was eventually released on vinyl on December 7, 2018, and its CD release—initially scheduled for September 28, 2018—was released on February 22, 2019.
+The album was made available for streaming on April 5, 2018, but was not available on any physical format upon its initial release.
+It would later be released for digital download worldwide, a day later, on April 6.
+The album was eventually released on vinyl on December 7, 2018, and on CD on February 22, 2019.
+A deluxe edition was intended to be released on January 25, 2019 and include "Money", "Press", and potentially three other tracks, but was scrapped for unknown reasons.

 Background

 Prior to the release of the album, "Bodak Yellow" reached number one on the US Billboard Hot 100, while several collaborations also reached the top 10.
 Those singles set multiple chart records, including making her the first female rapper to land her first three entries in the top 10 of the Hot 100, and the first female artist to achieve the same on the Hot R&B/Hip-Hop Songs chart.
 With her collaboration with Bruno Mars, "Finesse (Remix)", she became the first woman to have five top 10 singles simultaneously on the Hot R&B/Hip-Hop Songs.
 In March 2018, Cardi announced at the iHeartRadio Music Awards that the album will be released in April.
-She announced the release date and the title posting the album artwork in her social media pages.
+She announced the release date and the title posting the album artwork in her social media pages on March 27, 2018.

 Recording and production

-Invasion of Privacy was recorded from 2017 until early 2018.
+Invasion of Privacy was recorded from 2017 until early 2018, in The Cutting Room, based in New York City, based in New York.
 It features production from 30 Roc, Allen Ritter, Andrew Watt, Ayo, Benny Blanco, Boi-1da, Cassius Jay, Cheeze Beatz, Craig Kallman, Cubeatz, DJ Mustard, DJ Official, DJ SwanQo, Frank Dukes, Invincible, J. White, Keyz, Klenard Raphael, Murda Beatz, Matt Allen, Needlz, NES, Nonstop Da Hitman, Scribz Riley, Tainy and Vinylz, among others.
+Numerous notable artists collaborated with Cardi B on the project, including the Migos (whose member Offset married Cardi B in 2017), Chance the Rapper, Bad Bunny, J Balvin, Kehlani, 21 Savage, YG, and SZA.